khchenTW/Sound-WCDFP/README.md

 ### Applying the proposed analyses

-Second, apply the proposed analyses on the generated tasksets.
+Second, apply the proposed analyses on the generated tasksets above.
 ```
 cd Sound-WCDFP/evaluations
 ./evaluate.sh
 ```
-In this script, we partition the experiments according to the figures in the paper.
+In this script ```evaluate.sh```, we partition the experiments according to the figures in the paper so that each experiment can be executed independently.

 The setup of 10 sets was for quick testing and artifact evaluation.
+After executing the script, quite a few ```.npy``` intermediate data will be outputed in ```Sound-WCDFP/results```.

 As a reference, we employed a laptop running Archlinux 5.17.3-arch1-1 x86_64 GNU/Linux, with i7-10610U CPU and 16 GB main memory.
-The following table reports the time it took for each experiment, when the number of processes was set to 4 with only 10 sets per configuration:
+The following table reports the elapsed time it took for each experiment, when the number of processes was set to 4 with 10 task sets per configuration:

 | Paper Figure    |  Elapsed Time (avg)        |
 |-----------------|----------------------------|